forestryio/forestry.io/hugo/content/blog/full-speed-ahead-in-2019.md

 Check out our Git LFS guide to learn how to set it up for your project.

+{{% tip %}}

+Looking to use [Netlify Large Media](https://www.netlify.com/blog/2019/02/26/manage-your-code-and-assets-together-with-netlify-large-media/) with Forestry?
+Expect an integration soon!

+{{% /tip %}}

 ## Gatsby Support

 ![](/uploads/gatsby.svg)

-The Gatsby hype train shows no signs of slowing, and for good reason.
+The Gatsby hype train shows no signs of slowing, and for good reason!
 Gatsby is a static site generator that builds your content into a React-based Progressive Web App.
 Gatsby straddles the line between static site generator and application framework for React projects, making it a versatile solution for building frontends.

 Gatsby sites that source content from Markdown files can now be used with Forestry.
 Just select Gatsby as the project type when importing, and you’re good to go!